 MENSTRUAL MIGRAINE TREATMENT TIPS AND CONTRACEPTION STROKE RISK.

 Menstrual migraine is very common, and one of many forms of migraine, often referred to generically as hormonal headache.
 Overall, migraine is estimated to effect about 18% of women and 6% of men.
 That is a 3:1 ratio of women over men.
 Much of that uneven ratio is due to the hormonal influence of migraine in women, particularly estrogen.
 Thus, why these headaches are often referred to as hormonal headaches.
-Even more specifically, it is the drop in estrogen during the menstrual cycle which is the most common culprit for menstrually-related migraine (migraines during menses and outside of menses) and menstrual migraine (migraines during menses only).
+Even more specifically, it is the drop in estrogen during the menstrual cycle which is the most common culprit for menstrual migraine (migraines during menses and outside of menses) and menstrual migraine (migraines during menses only).
 What is the best menstrual migraine treatment?

 Let’s first talk about some basic oral contraceptive facts.
 Estrogen and progestin are the components in combination oral contraceptives (COC).
 In most COCs, the estrogen is ethinyl estradiol (some older ones use mestranol).
 Most COCs nowadays are low dose COCs (35 mcg (micrograms) or less of ethinyl estradiol), which has less risk of thromboembolic (blood clot) events.

 Combined hormonal contraception (CHC) also come as patches (Ortho Evra) and vaginal rings (Nuvaring).
 Patch users may be exposed to 60% more estrogen than in a 35 mcg ethinyl estradiol oral contraceptive, levels may not remain steady and peak values may be lower.
 The vaginal ring delivers 15 mcg ethinyl estradiol and 120 mcg etonogestrel, and is replaced every 4 weeks.